Suggester/Documentation/staff/deny.md

 # Command: deny
 ---
 ### Description
-Use this command to deny a suggestion, sending it to the configured [denied suggestions channel](/config/denied.md)

-?> This command is only available when the mode is set to **review**
+Use this command to deny a suggestion, sending it to the configured [denied suggestions channel](/config/denied.md).
+This command is only available when the mode is set to **review**.

 ### Usage
 Use `.deny [suggestion id] (reason)` in any channel the bot can read and send messages in.